W3C-Context-Graph-Community-Group/Charter/v2/charter.md

 The protocol does not require artificial intelligence.
 The same references, validations, and comparisons can be evaluated by people, deterministic programs, AI systems, or any combination of them.

-> **The goal is not to make an AI intelligent enough to guess how an organization’s data fits together.
-The goal is to reveal how an organization's many disparate systems have missing context, that once filled, minimizes the uncertainty of completing tasks in inefficient ways.**
+> The goal is not an AI intelligent enough to infer how an organization's data fits together.
+This is a limit of information, not capability: a date that arrives without its timezone does not contain its timezone, and no reader, whether AI or Human,however capable, can recover what was never sent.
+Only assumptions can be made, which carry risk.
+Misunderstanding that propagates downstream is paid for later — in errors, rework, wasted compute, and time.
+Surfacing the gap at the boundary is cheaper than discovering it after the fact.

 ## Background: The Problem of Dark Uncertainty